dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 ```

 ### Note:
 Windows will also return true for checks of earlier versions of the OS.
 For example, Windows 7 would return true for "Windows 2000" through "Windows 2009", but not any version after.
 This is important as some features are only enabled in earlier Windows checks.
 For example, `WNTF = 0x01` allows DYTC thermal management to work on newer Thinkpads, though this only gets set in the check for "Windows 2001".
 You will need to check your own DSDT and see what values it sets and where they are used.
-At this point, you should [compile your SSDT]([compiling the SSDT](/Manual/compile.md)) and see if the trackpad works.
+At this point, you should [compiling the SSDT](/Manual/compile.md) and see if the trackpad works.

 ## Further Setup